Reprinted with permission, this speech was given by John F. Burton Jr., Professor Emeritus Rutgers University and Cornell University.

 Prior to the enactment of workers’ compensation statutes, a worker had to bring a negligence suit against the employer in order receive payment for a work-related injury.
 A negligence suit is a form of tort or civil remedy, for which the legal doctrines developed over time in decisions made by judges under common law.
 Injured workers were often unsuccessful in tort suits, not only because the worker had to prove that the employer was negligent, but because the courts had established several legal defenses – known as the “unholy trinity” — that a negligent employer could use to avoid liability.
 One such defense was the fellow servant rule, which preluded an injured worker from suing the employer when the worker was injured by the negligence of another worker.
 In contrast, an employer was liable for damage to a stranger (such as a customer) caused by the negligence of an employee.²

 In many jurisdictions, the first effort to deal with the deficiencies of the common-law approach to workplace injuries was the enactment of statutes – known as employer liability acts – which removed or limited the employers’ use of the defenses such as contributory negligence.
 However, the employee’s success in a suit still required the demonstration that the injury resulted from the employer’s negligence, which often was impossible.
-A study cited by Somers and Somers (1954, 24), indicated that in 32.5 percent of 604 cases the survivors or workers who died in workplace accidents before 1911 received no compensation under employers’ liability laws in New York, Pennsylvania, and Minnesota.
+A study cited by Somers and Somers (1954, 24), indicated that in 32.5 percent of 604 cases the survivors or workers who died in workplace accidents before 1911 received no compensation under employers’ liability laws in some states.
 In another 47.8 percent of the cases, the award was $500 or less.

 Despite this record of meagre recoveries under the common law or employer liability acts, a study by Posner (1972) found that between 1875 and 1905 there was a tremendous growth in litigation over workplace injuries and that employees were increasingly recovering damages in negligence suits.
 In essence, the negligence suit approach was like a lottery, where employees usually recovered minuscule or no awards – which workers did not like – but where employers were increasing losing and paying large awards – which employers did not like.